5 EASY Steps to Outsource Graphic Design

 - Fonts – both the logo if it has one and those used with your website

-The last one is our next step: have a styleguide!
+The last one is the next step: have a styleguide ready!

 Step 3.
 Get your styleguide